MturtleHusk/ssw555project/README.md

 # ssw555project
-Command line application to discover errors and anomalies in GEDCOM genealogoy files.
+Command line application to discover errors and anomalies in GEDCOM genealogy files.
 For the "Agile Methods for Software Dev" class at Stevens.